mvonbodun/vtex-cli-utils/impex/README.md

 - CategoryUniqueIdentifier - the link to the category the product belongs to
 - BrandName - the name of the brand (used to generate the Brand File)

+Note: If you have an integer based CategoryId and are using that instead of the CategoryUniqueIdentifier, you can populate the CategoryId column in the Product.csv file and then use the "-s" parameter for "skip_cat_lookup" and set it to "1".
+This will prevent the program from creating the CategoryId lookup table at the start of the load and can save a great deal of time if you have a large category tree.

 The format of the file looks like the following:
 |Id |Name                                     |DepartmentId|CategoryId|CategoryUniqueIdentifier|BrandId|BrandName          |LinkId                                              |RefId     |IsVisible|Description                                                                                                    |DescriptionShort|ReleaseDate        |KeyWords                                      |Title                                    |IsActive|TaxCode|MetaTagDescription                       |SupplierId|ShowWithoutStock|AdWordsRemarketingCode|LomadeeCampaignCode|Score|
 |---|-----------------------------------------|------------|----------|------------------------|-------|-------------------|----------------------------------------------------|----------|---------|---------------------------------------------------------------------------------------------------------------|----------------|-------------------|----------------------------------------------|-----------------------------------------|--------|-------|-----------------------------------------|----------|----------------|----------------------|-------------------|-----|